-- have access to a Career Education Programme from Year 7 onward which will be routinely monitored and evaluated to ensure it is fit for purpose. - meet and talk with previous students to find out about their experiences and aspirations. - have experience of and be involved in Enterprise projects. - have experiences of different workplaces and environments. - have meaningful encounters with the world of work. - have access to Careers and Further Education fairs/encounters to help them make informed decisions about future choices.
+- have access to a Career Education Programme from Year 7 onward which will be routinely monitored and evaluated to ensure it is fit for purpose. - meet and talk with previous students to find out about their experiences and aspirations. - have experience of and be involved in Enterprise projects. - have experiences of different workplaces and environments. - have meaningful encounters with the world of work. - have access to Careers and Further Education fairs/encounters and careers software to help them make informed decisions about future choices. - develop the 8 essential skills through the Skills Builder Programme, where all students will build and apply their skills in Speaking, Listening, Problem Solving, Creativity, Staying Positive, Aiming High, Leadership and Teamwork.